 Engaging the grassroots is a way to offer a voice in Washington, D.C., to all of APA's members by providing them with insight into federal issues and connecting them with their legislators.

 Watch a video about the easy steps to join the network.

 Join now by visiting MyAPA and updating your membership information.

 Join This Network to:

-- Have a leadership role in shaping APA's policy and advocacy work
+- Be a leader in shaping APA's policy and advocacy work

-- Access to special events, reports, training, and assistance
+- Gain access to special events, reports, training, and assistance

 - Receive policy event discounts